 Parents are expected to return their children at the required times once a visitation or custody plan has been established.
 Unfortunately, this does not always happen.
 Parental kidnappings occur when one parent ignores the court's orders and has no intention of returning the child.
 This is a serious - and illegal - offense.
 California courts will take criminal action against a parent who kidnaps their child; however, not all instances of parental kidnapping involve leaving the state or country.
 In some cases, one parent may outright refuse to abide by a custody plan and bar you from seeing your child, thus breaking a court order.

 That is why it is important to have an experienced attorney at your side to ensure your rights to see your child are upheld and that your child remains safe from abduction.
-Our San Diego family law firm has dealt with many cases involving child abduction in our over four decades of experience.
+Our San Diego family law firm has dealt with many cases involving child abduction in our years of experience.
 If your child has been abducted by a parent, you have legal options.
 Contact Mattis Law, A.P.C. today at (858) 328-4400.

 Parental kidnapping is when a parent refuses to return a child in violation of a child custody order.
 This can take many forms, from ignoring the rules of a child custody plan to abducting a child from their school or home, and is often the result of a disagreement regarding the distribution of custody.
 One parent may feel that they deserve sole custody or that joint custody is improperly allocated between parents.
 What ever the reason for the disagreement, child abduction is illegal and can lead to swift action from the court.

 The court may become involved if one parent:

 - Checks a child out of school or daycare when they do not have physical custody rights